BHartford/COMP4102-Project/README.md

 The digits will be detected and recognized through a neural net that can detect printed numbers and hand written numbers
 <br />Deliverable 5<br />
 The puzzle will be solved and the numbers will be placed onto the image to solve it

+# Final Report

+## Dependencies
+The program requires the header dirent.h.
+It is included in the POSIX library so if you are on a Mac or UNIX system you wont need the file.
+If you are using MSVC, you will need the dirent.h file added to the project.

+## Instructions

+## Final Results